 In 2006, the festival’s tenth anniversary, under then-Board President Sixto Wagan, Rob Arcos, formerly of Landmark Theatres, was named Festival Director and Kristian Salinas was named Program Director.
 Now charged with creating its own program, the festival condensed its previous two week run into a five-day weekend.
 In 2007, led by new Executive Director Kristian Salinas, The HGLFF’s 11th year launched with a new name – QFest.

-Entering its 19th year, QFest returns to its roots, once again engaging The Southwest Alternate Media Project as its Fiscal Sponsor.
-Sharing philosophies and missions, SWAMP and QFest mutually benefit one another through their partnership, and as a result, positively impact the cultural landscape of the Greater Houston Area.
+Entering its 21st year, QFest is proud to have Aurora Picture Show as its new Fiscal Sponsor.
+Sharing philosophies and missions, Aurora Picture Show and QFest mutually benefit one another through their partnership, and as a result, positively impacts the cultural landscape of the Greater Houston Area.

 Kristian Salinas | Artistic Director